-(1) The Board considered the applicant's statements, record of service, nature of misconduct, and the reason for separation- Applicant failed a lawful order to receive the COVID-19 vaccine for personal reasons.
-The Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-The Board also found sufficient evidence of in-service mitigating factors of (Length, Quality).
+(1) The Board considered the applicant's statements, record of service, nature of misconduct, and the reason for separation- Applicant failed a lawful order to receive the COVID-19 vaccine for personal reasons. the Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
+The Board also found sufficient evidence of in-service mitigating factors of (Length, Quality, Combat).
+The applicant requested a religious exemption.
 Based on a preponderance of evidence, the Board determined that the reason for the applicant's separation and the character of service the applicant received upon separation were inequitable.
-The applicant didn't have any additional misconduct and he submitted a religious exemption.
+The applicant didn't have any additional misconduct.
 The Board determined that an upgrade was warranted.